-Focus on: Title I-A 40 How is the private school's equitable share funding proportion calculated?
-(What is the funding level?) - Title I-A funding is unique in its funding generation method. - Funding is generated exclusively by low-income qualifying students enrolled in the LEA's Title I schools and at the private school, and then divided proportionally.
+How is the private school's equitable share funding proportion calculated?
+(What is the funding level?)

+- Title I-A funding is unique in its funding generation method. - Funding is generated exclusively by low-income qualifying students enrolled in the LEA's Title I schools and at the private school, and then divided proportionally.

-Focus on: Title I-A Students who qualify for reduced-price (or free) lunch in the LEA's Title I schools form the school district's proportion.
+Students who qualify for reduced-price (or free) lunch in the LEA's Title I schools form the school district's proportion.
 Low-income qualifying students at the private school must be identified to form the private school's proportion.

-Focus on Title I-A: Low-income Student Count How are low-income students at the private school identified? - Household Income, Address and Grade Level Survey sent home during March consultation.
+How are low-income students at the private school identified?

+- Household Income, Address and Grade Level Survey sent home during March consultation.
 If a student's household income would qualify her for (at least) a reduced-price lunch under the federal parameters, she is a low-income qualifying student - the key element for generating Title I-A funding. - Need-based financial aid data - If the private school uses the federal Free/Reduced Price Lunch (FRPL) program, use this data to identify qualifying students.